 Now, it’s critical for me to understand that the exact target of my anger is almost never the actual source of the problem.
 But as a general signal, anger always works.
 The angrier I am, the sicker the family is.

 The horrors of financial insecurity and isolation are well-known and often discussed.
 What’s less often discussed is how to deal with a family when the structure of the family itself is what’s producing symptoms, and how to deal with a family where the truly sick member of the family displays no symptoms.
+So that’s what I want to talk about.

 COVID-19 has had very few positive effects.
 But it has made it easier for me to explain what’s going on in sick families.
 One of the things that makes COVID-19 so dangerous is that you can be carrying it despite showing no symptoms whatsoever.
 In fact, you can even be contagious before you show symptoms.
 This is exactly how many abusive families work.
-The predators, the truly unhealthy members, are often quite precisely the ones who seem fine on the surface.
+The truly unhealthy members are often quite precisely the ones who seem fine on the surface.
 It’s the members with a conscience, the ones who try to set boundaries, who try to heal, that display the symptoms.

 And then they are the ones who get diagnosed.